karaniitmadras/MTH9815-Bond-Trading-System/README.md

 ```bash
 ./MTH9815_Bond_Trading_System
 ```
+#### The output files can be found inside the build directory

 ## Additional Instructions

-1. Downloading of boost and its configuration is taken care of via the CmakeLists.txt file
+1. Downloading of boost and its configuration is taken care of via the `CMakeLists.txt` file
-2. For testing purposes, 100000 (instead of 1000000) prices were generated, this can be easily changed to 10000000 in the input_dta.py file
+2. For testing purposes, 100000 (instead of 1000000) prices were generated, this can be easily changed to 10000000 in the `input_data.py` file under the variable name `num_rows` inside the `generate_prices` and `generate_market_data` functions